 Eye exam included: an optometrist will handle your visual acuity test right here at IPOP.

-Instead of waiting months (or longer) to hit the 150-match mark, you’ll rack up experience in a lively, supportive environment—with one of Canada’s top referee trainers cheering you on.
+Instead of waiting months (or longer) to hit the 150-match mark, you’ll rack up experience in a lively, supportive environment—with one of BC and Canada’s top referee trainers cheering you on.

 Why This Matters